Besides its religious significance, Ashura carries many cultural stories.

 Shaaeila and Zamzam: Firecrackers and water-balloon throwing

-For the mischievous and adventurous, the eve of Ashura is the best part of the holiday.
+For the mischievous and adventurous, the eve of Ashura in Morocco is the best part of the holiday.

 “Shaaeila” (flames) is part of the event’s rituals.
 On the eve of the big day, youth light fires and gather around to enjoy the bonfire while chanting Moroccan traditional songs.